muneeb042/SpellingCorrection/README.md

 a token, it's printed as default.

 # Key Features:
+1. Tokenizes the input File.
-1. Spell Correction with SpellChecker
+2. Spell Correction with SpellChecker
-2. Token Alignment
+3. Token Alignment
-3. Input and Output Handling
+4. Input and Output Handling